 Public History Award Nomination

 The Ohio Academy of History invites nominations for its annual Public History Award.
-The purpose of this award is to encourage the dissemination of historical scholarship beyond the walls of academe.
-To be nominated, a public history project, publication, or program must have been accomplished within the previous two years and completed by December 15, 2022.
-All public history fields are included: exhibits, publications, audio/visual documentaries, oral histories, public programs, symposia, archival projects, and historic preservation education projects.
+The purpose of this award is to encourage the dissemination of historical scholarship beyond the walls of academia.
+To be nominated, a public history project, publication, or program must have been accomplished within the previous two years and completed by December 2023.
+All public history endeavors will be considered, including museum and digital exhibits, museum publications, documentaries, oral history projects, public programs, symposia, archival and historic preservation projects, and lecture series.

 Nominated projects, publications, or programs must: